 In addition to being historical relics, the survival of these instruments allow us to hear what some composers would have imagined when they wrote for the piano.
 It is easy to picture and hear a Steinway when one considers piano music, but, as the short clip shows, the earliest pianos are starkly different.
 This does not diminish the beauty of modern pianos, rather generate food for thought.

 By Alec Coles-Aldridge.
-Alec is a student at the Royal College of Music studying for a Bachelor of Music Degree.
+Alec is a former student at the Royal College of Music.